 Preparing Your Home For A Winter Blackout

 You don’t need to live in an area prone to winter storms to experience a winter blackout.
 All it takes is one heavy freeze and there’s a chance you can find yourself with no power in bitterly cold temperatures.
-To help you prepare for this situation ahead of time, Norman Heating, Air Conditioning & Plumbing has compiled a guide on how homeowners can prep their homes for a blackout this winter.
+To help you prepare for this situation ahead of time, Norman Air has compiled a guide on how homeowners can prep their homes for a blackout this winter.

 How to Winterize Your Home